Use this as a starting point to size a product environment. Adjust the values for your environment as needed based on your load tests.

 For each 120 refresh token requests per second, 1 vCPU to the cluster (tested with up to 435 refresh token requests per second).*

 Leave 150% extra head-room for CPU usage to handle spikes in the load.
-This ensures a fast startup of the node, and sufficient capacity to handle failover tasks.
+This ensures a fast startup of the node, and enough capacity to handle failover tasks.
 Performance of Keycloak dropped significantly when its Pods were throttled in our tests.

 When performing requests with more than 2500 different clients concurrently, not all client information will fit into Keycloak’s caches when those are using the standard cache sizes of 10000 entries each.